ZehaoLi666/HiC-Pro/README.md

 ```
 ## 6. Modify config_hicpro.txt.
 The following are the recommended parameters to modify:
 ```
-N_CPU = number of CPU cores; dependent on processor or cluster allocation SORT_RAM = RAM allocation; dependent on available RAM or cluster allocation MIN_MAPQ = quality cutoff for read mapping; a value of 30 ensures that any ambiguous reads are removed BOWTIE2_IDX_PATH = path to bowtie2 indices generated from parent genome REFERENCE_GENOME = base name of reference genome GENOME_SIZE = path to tab-delimited file containing chromosome sizes GENOME_FRAGMENT = digested genome file from step 3 LIGATION_SITE = ligation motif for restriction enzyme; usually duplicate of cut site MboI cut site = GATC ligation motif = GATCGATC
+N_CPU = number of CPU cores  #  dependent on processor or cluster allocation SORT_RAM = RAM allocation    #  dependent on available RAM or cluster allocation MIN_MAPQ = quality cutoff for read mapping   # a value of 30 ensures that any ambiguous reads are removed BOWTIE2_IDX_PATH = path to bowtie2 indices generated from parent genome REFERENCE_GENOME = base name of reference genome GENOME_SIZE = path to tab-delimited file containing chromosome sizes GENOME_FRAGMENT = digested genome file from step 3 LIGATION_SITE = ligation motif for restriction enzyme   # usually duplicate of cut site MboI cut site = GATC ligation motif = GATCGATC
-BIN_SIZE = binning resolution; dependent on number of fragments within digested genome, median length of digested fragments, number of aligned reads and several other factors.
+BIN_SIZE = binning resolution      # dependent on number of fragments within digested genome, median length of digested fragments, number of aligned reads and several other factors.
 #With a P. falciparum Hi-C library 10kb resolution is used if we have 10 million aligned and paired reads
 #The number of aligned reads is unknown until after running the pipeline; however, you can generally assume that 25-40% of sequenced reads will be available after processing a high-quality library.
 ```